techhazard/nixos-iso/Readme.md

 # NixOS with ZFS on LUKS

+### This repository is no longer maintained, but feel free to fork and improve
+This was made before native encryption in ZFS existed (pre OpenZFS 2.0), and last updated in August of 2017.
+Feel free to fork and improve :)

 After some effort (and asking for help on the nix-dev mailing list) I installed ZFS on an encrypted partition.
 The relevant configuration is below.